allan-tulane/cmps2200-recitation-03/recitation-03.md

 5. Now you can apply the formula above directly.
 Anywhere there is a multiply, call `_quadratic_multiply`
 6. Use `bit_shift` to do the $2^n$ and $2^{n/2}$ multiplications.
 7. Finally, you have to do three sums to get the final answer.
 For this assignment, you can just use the `decimal_val`s of each number to do this, though keep in mind that binary addition is a $O(n)$ operation, assuming $n$ bits per term.
-8. Please implement function test_multiply.py to obtain the running time.
+8. Please implement function test_quadratic_multiply in `main.py` to obtain the running time.
 9. Please input more test cases in `test_main.py`